 - Protects cell membranes from free radicals

 Vitamin E does stop the attack on reactive oxygen species.
 Without protection, oxygen could go inside the cell through membrane or fat.
 You would ask what is about fat?
-Lipid molecules react with reactive lipid radicals with the intention to form stable products.
+Lipid molecules react with reactive lipid radicals to form stable products.

 Dr. Andrew Weil recommends the dose of vitamin E to be 80 to 160 milligrams of the whole complex.

-Beta- carotene is a precursor for vitamin A. However, it is not advisable to use it alone because it can work as the pro-oxidant and increase risks for cancer for some people, such as smokers and ex-smokers.
+Beta-carotene is a precursor for vitamin A. However, it is not advisable to use it alone because it can work as a pro-oxidant and increase cancer risks for some people, such as smokers and ex-smokers.

 Beta-carotene must be in the multivitamin of high quality together with alpha-carotene, lutein, zeaxanthin, astaxanthin, lycopene, and others.